mike-ward/talk-github-pages/slides.md

 --
 ### 3. Use your own domain name

-- Update you domain host to point at GitHub
+- Update your domain host to point at GitHub

 - Add a file with your domain name